 Keralan Style Cod Loin En-Papillote with Crisp Citrus Keralan Slaw

-Summer is on it’s way and I’m already starting to think of food for the BBQ.
+Summer is on it’s way and I’m already starting to think of recipes for the BBQ.
 This dish sounds complicated but it’s not, it’s incredibly delicious and just right to be the cooking entertainment for the perfect party.
 You can prepare most of the elements in advance and put it all together at the last minute.
-This dish is also a great sharing dish, I prefer not to cut the fish in small serving size portions as it helps the fish to retain it’s moisture and succulence.
+This dish is also a great sharing dish, cooking the cod on a large piece helps the fish to retain it’s moisture and succulence.

 This Keralan Style Cod Loin En-Papillote could be baked in the oven or cooked on the BBQ over cool coals, just before serving.
 The term “en papillote” describes the technique of cooking and serving food wrapped in paper or foil.
 Any fish benefits from being cooked in this way as the flavours are sealed in during cooking.
 The paper swells as steam is produced and you have a moist and succulent piece of fish.

 I prepared this Keralan inspired marinade, with a slight Japanese twist, by the addition of fish sauce also known as Nam Pla.
 Living in Britain is a fantastic place to be for foodies, we have the amalgamation of many different cultures all with their own cooking styles and traditions.
 I’m very selfish, so I cook food I love to eat, but I might borrow a few ideas from around the globe to fuse with my own style.
 This marinade is Keralan inspired with plenty of coconut, mild curry powder, turmeric, limes and coriander.
 This recipe is by no means traditional as it is my own creation.